infinum/wordpress-handbook/Development environment/Vagrant setup.md

       - wordpress-infinum.test
 ```

 We've told Vagrant that there should be a site it can access inside `www/wordpress-infinum`.
 So we need to create it.
-We need to create two additional folders inside that folder—`provision` and `public_html`.
+We need to create two additional folders inside that folder — `provision` and `public_html`.

 The `provision` folder holds scripts that will set up the database and Nginx configuration.
 The `public_html` folder holds the WordPress installation.

-The first file that you'll add to the `provision` folder will be `vvv-init.sh`
+The first file you will add to the `provision` folder will be `vvv-init.sh`

 ```sh
 #!/usr/bin/env bash